Diversity starts with leadership

 Every company says they promote diversity and every company says that employees are their most important assets.

 I just went through the job search process and I wanted to share my recent diversity experiences.
-Diversity doesn’t always come across the way you think it is and it surprised me in my recent search.
+Diversity doesn’t always come across the way you think.
+I was pleasantly surprised in my recent search.
 What I encountered as it relates to diversity was a first.

 As I reported in the last post, I recently joined a mid-sized technology company leading an HR department.

 My initial contact with the company was with the CEO and it was a lot more of a relaxed conversation over coffee than it was an interview.
 He explained the company, the technology, the role, and of course the company culture.
 I really appreciated that this was a 2-way conversation and not a “job interview”.
 We both had questions, we both had answers, and the CEO set a tone for two colleagues vs. adversaries writing salaries expectations on slips of paper and passing them back and forth.
 If you were sitting in the restaurant and saw us, you would have thought it was a business meeting between equals vs. an interview where there was a senior and a junior.
 The CEO is comfortable in his skin and he didn’t have to prove it by making sure I knew I was the junior.
 Needless to say, I liked his style and I liked the atmosphere that was created.
 I took the tone of that initial meeting as a good indicator of the company culture that he had created.

 So where does diversity come into the blog post?